Transferability in Qualitative Research - External Validity

 Building Research That Supports Knowledge Transfer

-Transferability represents both a standard for evaluating completed research and a principle for designing future studies.
-By building transferability considerations into research design from the beginning, investigators can create studies that more effectively support knowledge transfer while maintaining methodological rigor and contextual sensitivity.
+Transferability is both a standard for evaluating completed research and a principle for designing future studies.
+By building transferability considerations into research design from the beginning, you can create studies that more effectively support knowledge transfer while maintaining methodological rigor and contextual sensitivity.

 The future of transferability in qualitative research points toward more sophisticated approaches to context documentation, comparison, and knowledge transfer.
 This includes developing better tools for systematic context analysis, creating databases that support cross-study comparison, and building theoretical frameworks that enhance understanding of transfer mechanisms.